El Menzah Stadium

-El Menzah Stadium is a multi-purpose stadium, located in El Menzah, Tunis, Tunisia.
-The stadium was established in 1967 on the occasion of the 1967 Mediterranean Games on the ruins of Vélodrome Stadium.
+El Menzah Stadium (French: Stade olympique d'El Menzah) is a multi-purpose stadium located in El Menzah, Tunis, Tunisia.
+The stadium was built in 1967 for the 1967 Mediterranean Games on the site of the former Vélodrome Stadium.
 Its capacity is 39,858 spectators.

 History

-The Vélodrome Stadium is the historical stadium that preceded Stade El Menzah.
-It was built in 1927 in the same location and became the stadium of US Tunis and Italia de Tunis.
+The Vélodrome Stadium was the stadium that preceded Stade El Menzah.
+It was built in 1927 on the same site and became the home stadium of US Tunis and Italia de Tunis.
 It had a capacity of 5,000 spectators.

 The stadium was named after the president of US Tunis, Henri Smadja.
-It was also named after Carmel Borg, a Maltese businessman.
-So it became Smadja Borg Stadium.
-It was the main stadium for the Tunisian national team in the 1930s and 1940s, in addition to the Tunisian Cup final since the 1929 edition, before the construction of the Géo André Stadium in 1942.
+It was also named after Carmel Borg, a Maltese businessman, and became known as Smadja-Borg Stadium.
+It served as the main stadium for the Tunisian national team during the 1930s and 1940s, and hosted the Tunisian Cup final beginning with the 1929 edition, until the construction of the Géo André Stadium in 1942.